 Okay, we lied!

 Collecting customer feedback cannot be made effortless.
 It requires active strategizing, dynamic processes, and thoughtful execution.
 So yeah, it requires effort.
-But, getting feedback is a lot easier and effective if you know these tactics.
+But, online customer feedback is a lot easier and effective if you know these tactics.
 Which is what we are here for!

 No one (except us!) will tell you that there is more to collecting feedback than what meets the eye.
 Yes, throwing in some questions from the first repository you found, and sharing the haphazard survey with your email list doesn’t quite cover it.
 We guarantee you that your feedback collection is going to be less of a headache and more rewarding if you follow these expert tips.
 Here goes!